gwotto/bolt-lmm-pipeline/README.md

 This pipeline runs bolt-lmm (Loh et al, Nat Genet 2015; Loh et al. Nat Genet 2018;
 https://alkesgroup.broadinstitute.org/BOLT-LMM/BOLT-LMM_manual.html)
 with UK biobank data on the Imperial hpc cluster.
-It performs steps to format data, divide them into chunks and run the chunks through bolt-lmm in parallel (see ![bolt-lmm pipeline](./doc/fig-bolt-pipeline.pdf){width=65%} )
+It formats data, divides them into chunks and runs the chunks through bolt-lmm in parallel (see ![bolt-lmm pipeline](./doc/fig-bolt-pipeline.pdf))

 ## Prerequisites

-The pipeline needs software and python packages installed and in the environment path.
+The pipeline needs software and python packages installed in the environment path.
 On the Imperial hpc cluster, this is achieved by two
 methods: